 This mode is only for use when a telephone answering machine (TAM) is connected to the same line.
 When a call is coming in, the external TAM first catches the call; the machine can detect this by checking the HOOK signal.
 To let the TAM catch the line first, the number of rings (N) until TAM detects a call has to be programmed in the machine.
-The machine automatically waits N+1 rings before it catches the call, in order to let the external TAM catch the call first when the TAM is active.
+The machine automatically waits N+1 rings before it catches the call, in order to let the external TAM catch the CAM is active.

-After catching the call, the TAM sends the pre-recorded message to the other end, and the machine starts to detect a CNG and a 5 s (variable) silent period.
-If the machine detects a CNG or a 5 s silent period, the machine regards the other end as a fax terminal and sends CED/DIS/NSF to receive the fax message.
+After catching the call, the TAM sends the pre-recorded message to the other end, and the machine starts to detect a CNG and a 5s (variable) silent period.
+If the machine detects a CNG or a 5s silent period, the machine regards the other end as a fax terminal and sends CED/DIS/NSF to receive the fax message.
 Refer to section 1-3-1 for more information.